On This Page

 - If a student requests a withdrawal for personal reasons Fairfield University will require verification and may request additional documentation in order to approve the withdrawal.

 - If a student does not comply with the request for verification and withdraws from the program without approval no credit or transcript will be awarded and no program fees will be refunded.

 Code of Conduct

-- While studying abroad, Fairfield University academic and student conduct policies remain in effect.
+While studying abroad, Fairfield University academic and student conduct policies remain in effect.
 Participants are expected to follow and adhere to these policies as enumerated in the Undergraduate Catalog and Student Handbook.
 From time to time deviations from these published documents may be required due to differences in local law, practice, or custom abroad.
-The link to the student code of conduct can be found here: https://www.fairfield.edu/handbook/studentconductcode/
+For more information, please refer to the Student Handbook.

 - Infraction will become part of their student record and serious violations may result in the dismissal of the student from the program.